The House of Humor and Satire

 Six years later Stefan Fortunov's plan to create a museum of humor and satire in Gabrovo was approved - on April Fools' Day, 1972.
 Not a small feat - the communist governments of eastern Europe were not known for their relaxed attitude to anything that could be interpreted as opposition to the state.
 It took three years to convert an old leather factory by the river to a museum, and in 1975 the museum opened its doors.

-The museum took over the organization of a National Festival of Humour and Satire that encompassed a carnival procession, national and international cartoon exhibitions, an International Biennial of Cartoon and Small Sculpture, a national joke-telling competition, a national competition for humour and satire in literature, a festival of film comedies and cartoons[*][d].
+The museum took over the organization of a National Festival of Humour and Satire that encompassed a carnival procession, national and international cartoon exhibitions, an International Biennial of Cartoon and Small Sculpture, a national joke-telling competition, a national competition for humor and satire in literature, a festival of film comedies and cartoons[*][d].

 2. Computerization